 There are literally thousands of weight loss diets to choose from today.
 It can be challenging to know which are worth trying and which are just passing fads.
 Which diet will be best suited to you?
 In this article, we review 3 of the most popular diets and offer a safe and natural alternative which can be used to support almost any diet.

 The 5:2 diet, also known as the 'Fast Diet' or 'Intermittent Fasting' involves eating what you want for five days in a week before sending your body into starvation mode by fasting for the other two (non-consecutive) days.
 A ‘normal’ calorific content is consumed on the five non-fast days (600 calories for men; 500 calories for women) whereas only 25% of these calories are consumed on the other two fast days.
-Proponents of this diet claim that intermittent fasting helps us to lose weight, live longer, reduce the risk of health conditions such as stroke, heart disease, cancer, Alzheimer’s disease and dementia.
+Proponents of this diet claim that intermittent fasting helps us to lose weight, live longer, reduce the risk of health conditions such as ischaemic & haemorrhagic strokes, heart disease, cancer, Alzheimer’s disease and dementia.
 Preliminary studies have indicated, that weight-loss is similar to that of calorie-controlled diets and also may have a reducing effect on biomarkers for type 2 diabetes and obesity-linked cancers.
 However, much more research is needed to reach a verdict on this.
 Studies on preventing a decline in cognitive function are limited to animals, so it is difficult to say whether any improvements can be applied to humans.

 Followers of this diet have reported side effects, which may or may not be linked to the diet, such as irritability, anxiety, bad breath, difficulty sleeping and drowsiness.
 Naturally, being hungry on fasting days is going to affect your ability to concentrate and carry out physical tasks.
 It is best to have a talk with your GP before commencing the 5:2 diet since intermittent fasting is not safe for everyone.
 For instance, if you have a history of eating disorder, are diabetic or are pregnant, this is not for you.
 The diet is also unlikely to be safe for children or teenagers due to a lack of vital nutrients needed for growth and development.